Aruba's Wild Side: Nature, Animal & Eco-Friendly Experiences Beyond the Beach

 Water and Lagoon Experiences

-Aruba's south side has a string of protected lagoons that hardly anyone outside the local kayaking community talks about.
+Aruba's south side has a string of protected lagoons that hardly anyone outside the local kayaking community talks about, and we love sending people there.

-Spanish Lagoon is a wetland with mangroves, calm water, and a marine ecosystem you can paddle right through.
-Delphi Watersports runs clear-bottom kayaks here that we genuinely love — you can see fish under your boat without snorkeling.
+Spanish Lagoon is a protected wetland with mangroves, calm water, and a marine ecosystem you can paddle right through.
+Delphi Watersports runs clear-bottom kayak tours here that we genuinely love: you can see fish under your boat without snorkeling.
 Our top pick if you want nature without committing to a full hike.

 Mangel Halto, just east of Spanish Lagoon, is where we send friends who want to paddleboard or kayak in calm, clear water without any waves.
 There's a small beach, mangroves, and decent snorkeling just offshore.